Documentation

 Configuration

-1SEC uses YAML configuration.
+1-SEC uses YAML configuration.
 Zero-config works out of the box with sane defaults.
 Place your config at configs/default.yaml or pass --config.

 configs/default.yaml